29miaoet/timeuntil/README.md

 ## Future Path

-- [x] Add functionality to UI buttons.
+- [X] Add functionality to UI buttons.
-- [ ] Finish basic website UI.
+- [X] Finish basic website UI.
+- [ ] Migrate UI handlers to React.
 - [ ] Organize and shorten code by using more functions.
 - [ ] Harden code logic.
 - [ ] Transform static CSS into Sass.